Last Updated on March 20, 2021 by Helga Dosa

 Where the ancient gaze of the mountains of Carnia and of the Tarvisio district overlooks the gentle slopes of the Friuli hills, dotted with castles.
 Like green waves melting away on the broad plains, in spring they witness the blossoming of a thousand colors.
 Further on, the lagoons and the sea.
 Long stretches of golden sand, at Lignano and Grado, give way further east to the white rock of Trieste’s Riviera.
-A variety of settings rich in natural parks and ideal for activities in touch with nature, such as trekking, mountain bike, golf and, in winter, a host of winter sports.
+A variety of settings rich in natural parks and ideal for activities in touch with nature, such as trekking, mountain bike, golf, and, in winter, a host of winter sports.
+Let’s discover the panoramas of Friuli Venezia Giulia together!

 The peoples of antiquity were already appreciative of these rich landscapes: many locations can boast Roman remains, including majestic Aquileia, and Longobard sites, such as Cividale, at one time the capital of Italy’s first duchy.